xinkjs/xink/README.md

 ### Scripts/Tasks

 Setup your package.json or deno.json scripts.
-If you change your build output directory, be sure to adjust accordingly.

 > In the future, we hope to have a cli installer which sets these automatically.